Optimal witnessing of the quantum Fisher information with few measurements

-Based on these ideas, we compute the bound $\mathcal{B}_{\rm sym}(\exs{J_z}_{\varrho_{N'}},\exs{J_x^2}_{\varrho_{N'}})$ for the quantum Fisher information for an increasing system size $N'.$ The results can be seen in \FIG{fig:spinsqueezing}(a).
-The bound obtained this way is close to the bound in \EQ{eq:PS_exp} even for small $N'.$ For larger particle number, i.e., $N'>200,$ it is constant and coincides with the bound in \EQ{eq:PS_exp}.
-This also strongly supports the idea that we could have used the results from small particle numbers to extrapolate the bound for $N.$ Since for the experimental particle numbers we obtain that $\mathcal{B}_{\rm sym}(\exs{J_z}_{\varrho_{N}},\exs{J_x^2}_{\varrho_{N}})$ equals the bound in \eqref{eq:archetypical}, we find that for $N'=N$ all the three lower bounds in \EQ{eq:bounds} must be equal.
+The results are shown in \FIG{fig:spinsqueezing}(a).
+The bound obtained in this way is close to the bound in \EQ{eq:PS_exp} even for small $N'.$ For a larger particle number, i.e., $N'>200,$ it is constant and coincides with the bound in \EQ{eq:PS_exp}.
+This also strongly supports the idea that we could have used the results from small particle numbers to extrapolate the bound for $N.$ Since for the experimental particle numbers we obtain that $\mathcal{B}_{\rm sym}(\exs{J_z}_{\varrho_{N}},\exs{J_x^2}_{\varrho_{N}})$ equals the bound in \eqref{eq:archetypical}, we find that for $N'=N$ all three lower bounds in \EQ{eq:bounds} must be equal.
 Hence, \EQ{eq:archetypical} is optimal for the experimental system considered in this section.
-Besides, these results present also a strong argument for the correctness of our approach.
+Besides, these results also present a strong argument for the correctness of our approach.

 We now give more details of the calculation.
 We were able to carry out the optimization up to $N'=2300$ with a usual laptop computer using the MATLAB programming language \footnote{For MATLAB R2015a, see {\tt http://www.mathworks.com}.}.
 We started the calculation for each given particle number with the $r_k$ parameters obtained for the previous simulation with a smaller particle number.